Miles Davis and Horns

-Miles Davis and Horns (PRLP 7025) is a compilation album by jazz trumpeter Miles Davis, released by Prestige Records in 1956.

-It compiles material from different albums previously released by Prestige in the discontinued 10 inch LP format.
+Miles Davis and Horns (PRLP 7025), also reissued as Early Miles 1951 & 1953 (PRLP 7168), is a compilation album by the American jazz trumpeter Miles Davis.
+Released in 1956, by Prestige Records, it compiles material from albums previously released by Prestige in the discontinued 10-inch LP format.
 The fifth, sixth, and eighth tracks were originally issued on the various artists album Modern Jazz Trumpets (PRLP 113), and had also been issued as 78rpm singles.
-Tracks 1–4 first appeared on Miles Davis Plays The Compositions Of Al Cohn (PRLP 154).
+Tracks 1–4 first appeared on Miles Davis Plays the Compositions of Al Cohn (PRLP 154).
 Track 3 was also previously released as the B-side of the "Morpheus" single (Prestige 734).
 Track 7 was originally on Blue Period (PRLP 140).

-The cover art was designed by MAD magazine cartoonist Don Martin, who created several album covers for Prestige before beginning his career with MAD.
+The cover art was designed by Mad magazine cartoonist Don Martin, who created several albums covers for Prestige before beginning his career with Mad.